FFTAI/Wiki-GRx-Pipeline/README.md

 ## More Low-Level Controls

-If you are interested in the more low-level controls of Fourier Intelligence products, you can refer to the following repositories:
+If you are interested in the low-level controls of Fourier Intelligence products, you can refer to the following repositories:

 - Fourier Intelligence Actuator (FSA):